 If you’ve never seen one before you may be asking yourself, what even is a monitor hood?
 As the name implies, a monitor hood is a computer screen cover that helps protect from, and block out, external ambient light.

 So why would you need to use one?
-In the case of professional image editing, having accurate color, contrast, etc. on your screen make all the difference in ensuring the quality of your work.
+In the case of professional image editing, having accurate color, contrast, etc. on your screen makes all the difference in ensuring the quality of your work.
 This is one of the main reasons why using a monitor hood is part of a good color management workflow.

-External elements on your screen are actually able to affect the way you perceive color, contrast, etc. on your screen.
-It for this reason that monitor hoods should be used by all editors who take the quality of their work seriously.
+External elements on your screen are actually able to affect the way you perceive color, contrast, etc. It for this reason that monitor hoods should be used by all editors who take the quality of their work seriously.
 After all, there’s no point in having a nice IPS monitor if you’re not going to see elements on your screen accurately.

 More specifically, if you’re working in an environment where there are many light sources, such as windows or ceiling lights, it is important to find a way to block them out without necessarily sitting in total darkness.
 This is where investment in a monitor hood becomes a capital idea.